VrushabhDamle/sky130AdvancedPhysicalDesignWorkshop/README.md

 </p>

 - Return to the terminal that is having the openLANE open in it.
-- Type the command `prep -designs picorv32a`.
+- Type the command `prep -design picorv32a`.
 - In the terminal it should look like:

 <p align="center">